-It can be overwhelming to try to understand your options for Long-term Services and Supports as you age.
-The Council on Aging of Central Oregon, which is the Aging and Disability Resource Connection (ADRC)’s local office, provides free options counseling to help you take steps today to prepare for your future needs.
+Understanding your options for long-term services and supports as you age can be overwhelming.
+The Council on Aging of Central Oregon, the local office for the Aging and Disability Resource Connection (ADRC), provides free options counseling to help you plan for your future needs.

 Some of the available long-term services and supports are: